TomasHubelbauer/week-planner/readme.md

   By using a `datalist`, I will get the freedom of free-form but also the speed of pre-filled.

-- [ ] Make statistics spans clickable to select all of their respective slots
+- [ ] Make statistics span clicks present a menu of their options

-  Clicking on a span in the statistics section in the `caption` should either select all of those slots making up the statistic or maybe list them out below the table as ranges (collapse neighboring slots into a single range).

-  Or maybe, make this action display a menu: for selecting the slots, listing them, setting the minimum and maximum for the verb and allowing the verb to get marked as hidden in the stats to be able to clean up the caption and display only the stuff I am interested in looking up the stats for.
-  An alternative to explicit show/hide flag would be to treat whether a verb has defined minimum and maximum as that flag.
+  Right now, clicking a statistics span focuses the table and makes it readonly.
+  But there are a couple more options to present and behaviors to execute:
+  - List out the selected slot ranges under the table

+    Combine neighboring slots into one range in order to not list all slots.

+  - Display an option / a modal for setting the desired minimum/maximum time

+    This will help track good neglected habits and bad indulged habits.
+    Store the minimum/maximum object under the verb name in the local storage.

+  - Display an option / a toggle for showing or hiding the verb in statistics

+    Alternatively, use the presence of minimum/maximum to indicate visibility.